 Privacy Act and Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 We need this information to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
 You are required to give us this information if you made certain contributions or received certain distributions from qualified plans, including IRAs, and other tax-favored accounts.
 Our legal right to ask for the information requested on this form is sections 6001, 6011, 6012(a), and 6109 and their regulations.
-The reason we need your social security number is to secure proper identification in order to gain access to the tax information in our files to properly process the form.
-If you do not file this information, or provide incomplete or false information, you may be subject to penalties.
+If you do not provide this information, or you provide incomplete or false information, you may be subject to penalties.

 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
 Generally, tax returns and return information are confidential, as required by section 6103.
-However, we may give this information to the Department of Justice for civil and criminal litigation, and to cities, states, and the District of Columbia to carry out their tax laws.
+However, we may give this information to the Department of Justice for civil and criminal litigation, and to cities, states, the District of Columbia, and U.S. commonwealths and possessions to carry out their tax laws.
 We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.